- Overview & History

 - Suffers of chronic Lyme disease often do not remember having a tick bite or symptoms of initial infection.

-- Though no scientific evidence has shown that Lyme disease can be spread sexually or transmitted through pregnancy, the fact that Lyme disease has been documented in entire families may suggest otherwise.
+- There is little scientific evidence showing that Lyme disease can be spread sexually or transmitted through pregnancy, but a recent research review in the journal PLoS One suggests it’s plausible.
+So does the fact that Lyme disease has been documented in entire families may suggest otherwise.

-- Ticks are the most common carrier for borrelia, but borrelia can also be transmitted by other biting insects including mosquitos and fleas.
+- Ticks are the most common carrier for Borrelia, but Borrelia can also be transmitted by other biting insects including mosquitoes and fleas.
 This may help explain why some cases of Lyme disease do not include history of tick bite.

 - Borrelia burgdorferi is not the only stealth microbe causing Lyme disease and Lyme-like syndromes.